No. 2 LSU gymnastics takes down No. 1 Oklahoma 198.050 to 197.675

 Oklahoma was handed its first loss of the season at the hands of the Tigers, with the Tigers going beyond 198 in its score for the second time this season.

-LSU goes to Kentucky in Lexington Friday, Feb.
+LSU will travel to face No. 8 Kentucky in Lexington Friday, Feb.
 21 at 6 p.m. central time.

 More News